koriaf/ausdigital-nry/docs/1.0/index.md

 # Application Programming Interface

-The notary MUST privide a REST/JSON API, which can be used for two purposes:
+The notary MUST provide a REST API, which can be used for two purposes:

  * POST methods that task the notary with notarising a digital record (this may or may not involve storing the object in the notary's archive).
  * GET methods that access notarised data from the notary's archive (this may or may not require authentication, and may or may not be subject to content-based access control rules)

+Current API format is described using http://jsonapi.org/ for unification.

 Perhaps unsurprisingly, the notary API does not generally furnish any PUT, PATCH or DELETE methods.
-Notary records are imutable until disposal, which is scheduled at the time of notarisation.
+Notary records are immutable until disposal, which is scheduled at the time of notarisation.

-Notary records are addative; the only way to change the parameters of notarisation is to make a subsequent notarisation request with different parameters (the notary will meet obligations of both requests).
+Notary records are additive; the only way to change the parameters of notarisation is to make a subsequent notarisation request with different parameters (the notary will meet obligations of both requests).

 The notary API is comprised of two REST/JSON resources, `/public/` and `/private/`.
 These work in similar ways, but have different access control rules.
-Separate endpoints are used (rather than a parameter) to minimise risk of accidentialy publishing private objects ("poka-yolk" principle).
+Separate endpoints are used (rather than a parameter) to minimise risk of accidentally publishing private objects ("poka-yolk" principle).

 Implementations  MAY be allow users to restrict client access to one or the other endpoint on a per-API token basis.